 Pro tip: if you have an older baby, make sure you are not using a new travel crib or sleep product for the first time on vacation.
 Older babies may react poorly to a change in their sleep environment such as a new type of crib, so make sure to try it out at home a few times before using it for the first time while away.

 Parents often underestimate the power of a dark sleep space when it comes to sleep duration and sleep quality.
 It is best to keep rooms as dark as possible to avoid any decrease in production of melatonin, the sleep hormone, and increase in cortisol, the awake hormone.

 As for products that help with darkness, the Slumber Pod is a must-have for families who travel often.
 It is a baby or toddler sleep pod that goes over your pack n play and helps infants, toddlers get some much-needed sleep when sharing a room with an adult.
 It’s like a room within a room!
 With the Slumber Pod and a sound machine, your little one will be able to sleep like a champ while traveling, even when room-sharing!
-Head over to the Slumber Pod website for a $20 discount on behalf of the Sleeper Teachers!
+Head over to the Slumber Pod website and use code SLEEPERTEACHERS for a discount on behalf of us!

 If you don’t have a snazzy sleep pod to darken their sleep space, this might mean packing some black trash bags and painter’s tape in your suitcase so you can make even the brightest of hotel rooms dark.
 You may feel silly going to this length, but I promise that you’ll feel a lot worse if you have to get up at 5:30 with the sun!

 We have a tendency to overbook ourselves during the holiday season and vacations.
 We may try to pack in all the fun and adventure we were used to during our “child-free” days of the past, forgetting that babies are easily overstimulated and don’t have the energy that adults do to keep up in new environments.